PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

     [sec:googlespreadsheets]
 15. Calculate SE as the distance between the error bar upper bound and the mean (absolute value of difference between the two points)

+### 5.8 Adding a Yield

+To add a new Yield, go to the [new yield](http:ebi-forecast.igb.uiuc.edu/bety/yields/new) page: `Yield` → `new`.
+Yield is equivalent to aboveground biomass on a per-area basis, and has units of Mg ha~-1~ y1

+### 5.9 Adding a PFT

+Plant functional types (PFTs) are used to group plants for statistical modeling and analysis.
+PFTs are associated with both a specific set of priors, and a the subset species for which the traits and yields data will be queried.
+In many cases, it is appropriate to use default PFTs (e.g. `tempdecid` is temperate deciduous trees)

+In other cases, it is necessary to define PFTs for a specific project.
+For example, to query a specific set of priors or subset of species, a new PFT may be defined.
+For example, Xiaohui Feng defined PFT’s for the species found at the EBI Farm prairie.
+Such project-specific PFTs can be defined as `` `projectname`.`pft` `` (i.e. `ebifarm.c4grass` instead of `c4grass`).

+### 5.10 Adding a Species

+Species that are found or cultivated in the United States should be in the Plants table.
+Look it up there first.

+### 5.11 Adding a Cultivar